he-dev/SmartConfig/README.md

 ```cs
 SmartConfigManager.Load(typeof(ExampleAppConfig), new AppConfig());
 ```
 The first parameter specifies which configuration we want to load.
-The second once tells **SmartConfig** which data source to use.
+The second onc tells **SmartConfig** which data source to use.
 That's all.
-We can now use it.

-To read a welcome message from a database with the following schema:
+We can now use it to read a welcome message from a database with the following schema:

 ```sql
 CREATE TABLE [dbo].[ExampleConfigTable]